Online dating apps like Tinder or Bumble are getting you to the top of the funnel with your ideal partner.

 7. Create Assets For Your Sales Team

 Your sales team’s time is extremely valuable.
+They have their own sales funnel to worry about.

 8. Improves Your Email Marketing